genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 .. image:: images/FM_import.png

 - using an **import template**.
-We’ll describe what import template is and how to use it later in the guide.
+We will describe what import template is and how to use it later in the guide.

 .. image:: images/IT_import.png